 You may want to consider starting with an elevator pitch, so named because it should be short enough to deliver during a brief elevator ride.
 It can introduce your business pitch and is handy if you stumble across a brief opportunity to sell your idea to a potential investor (for instance, if you find yourself riding to the tenth floor with the likes of Bill Gates).
 An elevator pitch is a concise and carefully planned description of your company or idea that can be quickly and easily understood.
 In a longer business pitch, the elevator pitch can be used as the hook: a line or two in your business writing that captures the attention of potential investors.

 Pay attention to details

 Once you've started off your business pitch with a brief overview of your business idea, it’s time to flesh out the details.
 You want to get across the reasons investors should to buy in; for example, what benefits will investors receive if they provide the necessary capital?
 Your business pitch might include the following:

 - Customer needs

 - Overview of the competition

 It is important to do your research.
 You must know your product, audience, and competitors well and should be prepared to answer any questions potential investors may have.
 It is important to ensure you are pitching your idea to the right people.
 Research potential investors and ensure your pitch idea is well-matched to their interests.

 While your overall idea is the most important part of your business pitch, make sure to polish the details: be sure your numbers are correct and have evidence to validate any claims you make.
-Use powerful, convincing words and avoid using superlatives or hyperbole; and, of course, make sure to use proper grammar, spelling, and punctuation!
+Use powerful, convincing words and avoid using superlatives or hyperbole; and, of course, edit your pitch to ensure you have used proper grammar, spelling, and punctuation!
 You want potential investors to judge your business pitch based on merit rather than surface errors.
-If you need a second pair of eyes to review your business pitch before the big day arrives, send your document to our business editors and they’ll polish that pitch idea until it shines.